ForrestKnight/WeatherApp/README.md

 # WeatherApp

-An iOS application that forecasts the weather for your current location via a WeatherAPI.
+An iOS application that forecasts the weather for your current location via OpenWeather API.

 # What I Learned